microsoft/fluentui/.github/PULL_REQUEST_TEMPLATE.md

 !!!!!!!
 IMPORTANT !!!!!!!

-Due to work we're currently doing to prepare master branch for our version 8 beta release, please hold-off submitting the change until around October 12 if it's not urgent.
+Due to work we're currently doing to prepare master branch for our version 8 beta release, please hold-off submitting the PR until around October 12 if it's not urgent.
 If it is urgent, please submit the PR in 7.0 branch.

+This change does not apply to react-northstar contributors.

-See #15222 for more details, and sorry about the inconvenience and short notice.
+See https://github.com/microsoft/fluentui/issues/15222 for more details.
+Sorry for the inconvenience and short notice.
 -->

 #### Pull request checklist